Have questions? We're here.

 Day 22: At Sea

-You may choose to spend the sea days returning to Puerto Williams editing your photos, enjoying the onboard facilities, or listening to an informative lecture.
-As we approach the tip of South America, our Captain may sail close to legendary Cape Horn, weather and time permitting.
+As you sail towards Ushuaia, you may choose to spend your precious time editing photos, enjoying the onboard facilities, or attending final lectures.
 Celebrate the end of an unforgettable voyage with newfound friends at a special Captain’s farewell dinner.

 Day 23: Disembark in Ushuaia

-During the early morning, we cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where we will be free to disembark around 8.00 am.
-Farewell your expedition team and fellow passengers as we all continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
-A transfer to Ushuaia airport or to your hotel is included in the voyage fare.
+During the early morning, you cruise up the Beagle Channel before quietly slipping into the dock in Ushuaia, where you can disembark around 8.00 am.
+Farewell to your expedition team and fellow passengers as you continue your onward journeys, hopefully with a newfound sense of the immense power of nature.

 Ship/Hotel